Paychex | IHS Small Business Jobs Index Remains Positive, Yet Reflects Lower Rates of Employment Growth in 2015

-- Mountain remains top-ranked region; Washington rises to the top among states; Dallas continues to lead metro areas by a wide margin
+- Mountain remains top-ranked region; Texas rises to lead among states; Dallas again tops metro areas

 State Employment Trend

 Washington dropped 0.76 percent in December as Texas overtook the top spot among states at 102.61.
 Florida and Georgia, the two southernmost states in the South Atlantic region, are ranked third and fourth at 101.50 and 101.47, respectively.
 Conversely, the two northernmost South Atlantic states analyzed, Virginia and Maryland, have the lowest-ranked state indexes, slightly above 99.
 Despite a drop in December, New Jersey remains above 100 with the best 12-month growth rate, 2.25 percent.
 After trending below 100 for most of 2015, Massachusetts increased to 100.31 in December to firmly close the year above the national baseline.